 That’s a tricky question.
 I’ve written far more stories than have ever been published.
-Many of my early stories will never be published.
+Many of my early stories (and some later ones too!) will never be published.
 I consider them practice.
-But of all the stories I’ve written so far, more than sixty have been published (or will be published within the next year.)
+But of all the stories I’ve written so far, ninety have been or will be published within the next year.

 Of all the books you’ve written, which is your favorite?

-Humpf.
+Humph.
 I don’t play favorites with my books.
 It would be like asking parents, “Who’s your favorite child?”
 How could they answer?
 (Unless you don’t have any siblings!)
 All of my books are near and dear to my heart for different reasons.
 The truth is, my favorite book is always the one I happen to be working on at the time.
 Seeing a book develop and take shape is the fun part for me.
-By the time a book is actually published I’ve moved on to a “new” favorite.
-My favorite recently: whichever is the next book in the Goddess Girls, Grimmtastic Girls, or Heroes in Training series!
+By the time a book is actually published I’ve moved on to a new favorite!

 Did you have any role models as a child and who were they?